luyadev/luya/docs/guide/en/luya-console.md

 How to exec console commands?
 -----------------------------

-Open your terminal window (mac or linux) and navigate into the public_html diretory.
-All the terminal commands for your project will go trough your index.php file, like the web requests as well.
+Open your terminal window (mac or linux) and navigate into the project diretory.
+All the terminal commands for your project will go trough a bin file in your vendor directory, called *luya*.

 ```
-cd /var/www/_YOUR_PROJECT_/public_Html
+cd /var/www/project_directory
 ```

 now you can execute all the console commands described below.